How to make web applications support multiple browser windows

 APIs

-It updates the redux state with mutations via the class method.
+It updates Redux state with mutable syntax inside a class method.

 class Todo {